AlexKuchinskaya/AlexKuchinskaya/README.md

 Since beginning my journey as a Front-end developer, I've done remote work for different companies and collaborated with talented people to create digital products for both business and consumer use.

-Apart from my ❤️ to coding, I also:

-- 🏃  can't leave without a daily dosis of physical activity and a couple of hours of training in gym
-- 💃  dance bachata and salsa
-- 🙌🏻  practice a meditation to concentrate and get my head straight
-- 🧠  invest my time in self-development and personal growth by getting knowledge in different areas.
-Psychology, Geography and Economy are the main pillars I'm focused right now.

 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me via [e-mail](alexkuchynsk@gmail.com) or [Linked-In](https://www.linkedin.com/in/alexandra-kuchynskaya/).

-## Non-programming languages I do also speak.
-Just in case you want to discuss "The Wealth of Nations" by Adam Smith or just to have a pleasant conversation of how beautiful the world is around us 😉
-- 🇺🇸
-- 🇷🇺
-- 🇪🇦
-- 🇩🇪

 ## ⚡ Technologies I'm currently working with: